Information for visiting and community clergy

 To protect your own health and to support the recovery process of the patient you are visiting, please:

-• Allow the health care staff to do their work.
-The patient depends on them too.
-If asked to wait outside, please keep the corridors clear.
+- Allow the health care staff to do their work.
+The patient depends on them, too.
+If you are asked to wait outside, please keep the corridors clear.

 General guidelines for special units

 - You may want to call ahead to check on specific guidelines for special units (ICUs, Kentucky Children’s Hospital, The Birthing Center, etc.).

 - Please check in with the unit clerk before visiting patients.

 - Observe hospital unit visiting hours.
 Each hospital unit may have different guidelines.

 - No fresh flowers or fruit are allowed in the Intensive Care Units.